hlong24399/Url-Shortener/README.md

 ## Configuration

-* You need to obtain OAuth 2.0 client credentials from the [Google API Console Platform](https://developers.google.com/identity/protocols/oauth2) first to be able to run the API.
+* You need to obtain OAuth 2.0 client credentials from the [Google API Console Platform](https://developers.google.com/identity/protocols/oauth2) first to be able to run the authentication.

 * Obtain the google cloud oauth 2.0 client id and secret since we need those to fill out `.env`.